nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.24
+- Fixed a bug in the compiler when it was assigning the value of an equation to a variable.
+If the equation didn't have a variable and it was doing AND, OR, XOR or MOD it was not setting the variable properly.
+It also wasn't handling HEX values properly in this same routine.

 V 4.23
 - Made the Tokenizer a little more robust, it now detects array names better if there aren't spaces before the array name and the array is being used in an equation.